vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/0_README.md

 ![Architecture Diagram](./\Resources\Instructor\images/AI_Immersion_Arch.png)

-In scenarios wher computer vision does not work, you could easily replace this with another service such as Custom Vision
+In scenarios where computer vision does not work, you could easily replace this with another service such as Custom Vision

 > **Note**
 > For the purpose of the remaining workshop content.
 The Picturebot application will be built using the Computer Vision service, but hopefully you can appreciate that a wide variety of cognitive services could be used, depending upon your scenario